ruruAC/MODPC/README.md

 **Step 4:** Run "polygon.m".

 - **Input:** An .xlsx file containing the boundaries of aggregation windows where no intersections exist.
-- **Output:** An .xlsx file in the format of the Amap (高德地图) interface, which can be imported into the Amap interface to visualize the final aggregation results.
+- **Output:** An .xlsx file in the format of the Amap interface, which can be imported into the Amap interface to visualize the final aggregation results.

 **Detailed Explanation:**